supreme-gg-gg/psc-iv-curves-attention-tcn/README.md

 # PSC IV Curves Reconstruction with Attention TCN

-This repo contains experiment code for the paper "Reconstruion of IV Characteristics of Perovskite Solar Cells using Physics-Informed Temporal Convolution Attention Networks" (will be published soon).
+This repo contains experiment code for the paper "Reconstruction of IV Characteristics of Perovskite Solar Cells using Physics-Informed Temporal Convolution Attention Networks" (will be published soon).

 This is not the official code for the paper, which is available [in this repo instead](https://github.com/memo-ozdincer/PINN-iV-curve-reconstruction) by my partner.
 The official repo contains up-to-date code, results, and a more detailed writeup.